-‘In Derna, death is everywhere’: Palestinian Civil Defence mission to Libya
+‘In Derna, death is everywhere’: Palestinian mission to Libya

-More than 22 tonnes of food and humanitarian aid was presented to Libya’s Derna by the Palestinian Civil Defence team.
+More than 22 tonnes of food and humanitarian aid was presented to Libya’s Derna by PICA.

 When Raed Qazmouz and his team of Palestinian first responders finally reached Derna last week, he was stunned by the sheer scale of disaster in Libya’s flooded Mediterranean city.

-The 41-year-old lieutenant colonel is the head of the Palestinian Civil Defence rescue team, whose 35 members had completed their week-long mission in Derna on Thursday and were on their way back to the occupied West Bank.
+The 41-year-old lieutenant colonel is the head of the Palestinian International Cooperation Agency (PICA) rescue team, whose 35 members had completed their week-long mission in Derna on Thursday and were on their way back to the occupied West Bank.

 Keep readinglist of 3 items